-In an effort to further contain the spread of COVID-19, the Ontario and Quebec provincial governments have mandated the closure of all non-essential workplaces effective as of Tuesday, March 24, at 11.59 p.m.
-The order will remain in place for 14 days, with the possibility of extending it as the situation evolves.
+In an effort to contain the spread of COVID-19, the Ontario and Quebec provincial governments mandated all non-essential workplaces to shut down by midnight on March 24.
+The initial order was put in place for 14 days.
+On Friday, April 3, Premier Doug Ford announced further business closures.

-But what does this mean for the sign industry?
+So, what does the recent announcement mean for the sign industry?

 In an interconnected global economy, the current situation has impacted Canadian sign businesses and their operations.
 It has resulted in restrictions on travel and public gatherings, as well as supply chain disruptions and market uncertainty.

 “As part of our commitment to help sign companies weather these uncertain times, the Sign Association of Canada (SAC) has been working hard to ensure our members are empowered with the best resources and information available,” says SAC executive director, Karin S. Eaton.
 “We have been monitoring federal and provincial government news releases on a daily basis and relaying those updates to our members via newsletters, social media posts, as well as a new COVID-19 related page on our website.

 “The business landscape is very volatile right now, and sign companies are navigating unprecedented times,” she notes.
 “Company owners have to sift through copious amounts of information and quickly make adjustments to their businesses to ensure their viability.
 Based on our conversations with members, some top-of-mind topics for sign companies currently are: understanding how the latest government relief programs apply to them and their employees, health and safety plans for their sign shops, maintaining cash flow, collecting accounts receivables, and new remote working policies, just to name a few.”